masolimano/maneage/README.md

 and which are general in all implementations.
 So the first few chapters regarding the generalities are useful for all implementations.

-The first link below has links to the GNU Make manual in various formats and in the second, you can get it in PDF (which may be easier to read in the first time).
+The first link below points to the GNU Make manual in various formats and in the second, you can get it in PDF (which may be easier to read in the first time).

   https://www.gnu.org/software/make/manual/

   https://www.gnu.org/software/make/manual/make.pdf

-If you use GNU Make, you also have the whole GNU Make manual on the command-line with the following command (you can come out of the "info" environment by pressing `q`, if you don't know "Info", we strongly recommend running "$ info info" to learn it easily, it greatly simplifies your access to many manuals that are installed on your system).
+If you use GNU Make, you also have the whole GNU Make manual on the command-line with the following command (you can come out of the "Info" environment by pressing `q`).
+If you don't know Info, we strongly recommend running `$ info info` anywhere on your command-line to learn it easily in less than an hour.
+Info greatly simplifies your access (without taking your hands off the keyboard!) to many manuals that are installed on your system, allowing you to be more efficient.

 ```shell
   $ info make